 We recommend to start your pet on a live liquid probiotic supplement 2-4 weeks prior to the switch.
 During any food switch, there is a natural adjustment to your pet’s gut microbiome.
 This can sometimes cause a brief period of digestive unrest.
 Probiotics will help to support and maintain a healthy microbiome in the gut and prepare them for new foods.
 This is especially important for animals that have seemingly “sensitive tummies.”

 2. Bone Broth

 Adding a home-made or store-bought low sodium bone broth to the current diet will help to hydrate your pet, provide gut-supportive nutrients (including L-glutamine) and pave the way for an easy switch.
 Start soaking dry food at least 1 week prior to adding raw foods to the diet.
 For dry foods, use 1 cup of kibble per 1 cup of broth and soak for 15 minutes prior to feeding.
 Replace water with broth for dehydrated diets as per food package instructions.
 Canned and home-cooked meals can also get a ½ to ¾ cup of broth per 1 lb of food.
-Check out our bone broth blog which includes a great home-cooked stock recipe here.
+Check out our Bone Broth 5 Ways it Improves Your Pets Health article which includes a great home-cooked stock recipe.

-Alternatively, you can also use our famous Broothie which contains buffalo bone broth, vegetables and bluenerries.
+Alternatively, you can also use our famous Broothie which contains buffalo bone broth, vegetables and blueberries.